1907 Facts, Fun Trivia and History

 (1907) Males: 45.6 years, Females: 49.9 years

-Prior to 1907 a carat, the unit of measurement for gemstones and pearls, could be anywhere between 187 milligrams to 215.99 milligrams depending on what part of the world you were in.
+Before 1907, a carat, the unit of measurement for gemstones and pearls, could be anywhere between 187 milligrams to 215.99 milligrams, depending on what part of the world you were in.
 An agreement in Paris put it at 200 mg, and the United States started using that number in 1913.

-UPS was originally called American Messenger Company and was started in 1907 by 2 teenagers, Claude Ryan and Jim Casey in Seattle.
+UPS was initially called American Messenger Company and was started in 1907 by two teenagers, Claude Ryan and Jim Casey, in Seattle.